-The Grief Group at Central meets every other Monday evening at 6:30pm in the Parlor.
+The Grief Group at Central meets the 2nd and 4th Monday of the month at 6:30pm in the Parlor.
 The group is open to anyone who has experienced loss, death, and grief in your life.
 We welcome church members and those within our community so please share this opportunity with your family members and friends beyond Central.

 Companioning is about being present to another person’s pain; it is not about taking away the pain.

 Companioning is about going to the wilderness of the soul with another human being; it is not about thinking you are responsible for finding the way out.

 Companioning is about honoring the spirit; it is not about focusing on the intellect.